linuxuxs/linuxuxs/README.md

 # **ABOUT ME**

 I'm *Nicoleta*, you can call me Nico.

-I enjoy programming and learning new things!
+I enjoy programming.

+Still learning a lot of things, this is why I adore it.

 My native language is Romanian, and I'm fluent in English.

 💬 I'm a very curious person, so if I'm learning something new, I love to dig deeper into research!

 # **MY SKILLS**